ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_clone_template.rst

 Assumptions
 ===========

-- All variable names and VMware object names are case sensitive
+- All variable names and VMware object names are case sensitive.
-- VMware allows creation of virtual machine and templates with same name across datacenters and within datacenters
+- VMware allows creation of virtual machine and templates with same name across datacenters and within datacenters.
-- You need to use Python 2.7.9 version in order to use ``validate_certs`` option, as this version is capable of changing the SSL verification behaviours
+- You need to use Python 2.7.9 version in order to use ``validate_certs`` option, as this version is capable of changing the SSL verification behaviours.

 Caveats
 =======